mike-north/typescript-courses/packages/website/content/blog/monorepos-v2/06-prettier-linting/index.md

 - Linting only works in the `@seeds/ui` package, and now we've moved code out of it that's not being linted
 - Prettier used to work in this project, but it's now failing
 - When you alt/command + click (or whatever your "jump to definition" shortcut is) on an import symbol that crosses monorepo package boundaries (e.g. something from `@seeds/models`), you're brought to the compiled declaration file, not the source `.ts` file
+- We're not yet taking advantage of TypeScript project references, which allows for faster and better incremental builds

 We'll fix all of these issues in this section.